1. Blog

 Source: “View of the Mosholu Parkway in Bedford Park” by Bigtimepeace via Wikimedia Commons.

-The online magazine Curbd refers to Bedford Park as “a peaceful enclave in the Bronx.”
+The online magazine Curbd describes Bedford Park as “a peaceful enclave in the Bronx.”
 Situated in the northwest corner of the borough, it was originally a farming community, but the addition of a thoroughbred horse racetrack began attracting the wealthy in the late 1800s.
-As such, the neighborhood includes a mixture of exquisite three-story Victorian homes and five or six-story apartment buildings; the latter of which is easier to get into.
-The neighborhood is quite diverse, which makes it easy for anyone to feel at home, but residents say many of the schools are currently overcrowded and underperforming, so parents tend to send their children to local parochial schools when they can afford to do so.
+As such, the neighborhood includes a mixture of exquisite three-story Victorian homes and five or six-story apartment buildings, the latter of which is easier to get into.
+The neighborhood is quite diverse, which makes it easy for anyone to feel at home.
+However, residents say many schools are currently overcrowded and underperforming, so parents tend to send their children to local parochial schools when they can afford to do so.

 2. Belmont